Click HERE to view by-laws in .PDF form.

 It is the duty of this committee to submit the official slate for the Association.
-Thirty (30) days notice shall be given to the general membership prior to mailing of the official ballots.
+Thirty (30) days notice shall be given to the general membership prior to emailing of the official ballots.
 Each nomination must be ratified by two other members in good standing.
 The Nominating Committee may establish other procedures and requirements as they determine appropriate.

 SECTION 4.
 ELECTION OF OFFICERS

 The officers of the Association shall be elected annually by a majority vote of the members of the Board of Directors, either in person, by proxy or telecommunications, and each shall hold his office until his successor shall be elected and qualify, unless prior thereto the term of such officer shall have been ended by death, resignation, removal or other disqualification.

 Section 4.1 REMOVAL OR RESIGNATION OF OFFICERS